nirsky/react-native-scaling-example/README.md

 proportion to the parent component.
 If for example your container's width is 375 and your box's width is 300 - the box's width is 80% of the parent (300/375) and the margins are what left - 10% on the left and 10% on the right.
 <br/>
-Alternatively, you can keep your margins static (represented by dp) and spread over the available space using `flex: 1`.
+Alternatively, you can keep your margins static (represented by dp) and spread it across the available space using `flex: 1`.
 <br/><br/>
-Here's an example how I *flexed* my component.
+Here's an example of how I *flexed* my component.
 I only flexed the white box and skipped flexing the buttons because I'm lazy, but you get the point (StyleSheet stayed the same except `width` and `height` were removed from `box` and `container`):

  ```javascript